Guest007/Rosenfox/About-config_Short_manual_en-US.md

 http://kb.mozillazine.org/Browser.cache.memory.capacity

-Attention: If you want to disable cache in RAM and(!) on HDD, it's big mistake!
+**Attention:** If you want to disable cache in RAM and(!) on HDD, it's big mistake!

 - GEO-IP

-Geo disabling.
+Deny Geo.
 Firefox has a feature that allows sites to request your location (e.g., to allow those sites to show your location on a map).
 If a site requests your location, Firefox seeks your permission before determining and sharing your location.
 In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems geolocation features, Wi-Fi networks, cell phone towers, or IP address.
 Estimating your location involves sending some of this information to Google's geolocation service.
 Switch to:

     geo.enabled=false
     geo.wifi.uri=